offconvex/offconvex.github.io/_posts/2016-03-14-stability.md

 R = \mathop{\mathbb{E}}_{z\sim D}\left[ \ell(A(S), z) \right]
 $$

 The difference between risk and empirical risk $R - R_S$ is called *generalization error*.
 You will sometimes encounter that term as a synonym for risk, but I find that confusing.
 We already have a perfectly short and good name for the risk $R$.
+Always keep in mind the following tautology

+$$
+R = R_S + (R-R_S).
+$$

+Operationally, it states that if we manage to minimize empirical risk all that matters is generalization error.

 ## A fundamental theorem of machine learning

-An amateur like me probably shouldn't propose fundamental theorems for anything really.
+I probably shouldn't propose fundamental theorems for anything really.
 But if I had to, this would be the one I'd suggest for machine learning:

 > In expectation, generalization equals stability.

-Somewhat more formally, we will encounter a measure of stability, denoted $\Delta$ such that the difference between risk and empirical risk in expectation equals $\Delta.$ Formally,
+Somewhat more formally, we will encounter a natural measure of stability, denoted $\Delta$ such that the difference between risk and empirical risk in expectation equals $\Delta.$ Formally,

 > $\mathbb{E}[R - R_S] = \Delta$

+Defering the exact definition of $\Delta$ to the proof, let's think about this for a second.
 What I find so remarkable about this theorem is that it turns a statistical problem into a purely algorithmic one: All we need for generalization is an algorithmic notion of robustness.
 Our algorithm's output shouldn't change much if perturb one of the data points.
 It's almost like a sanity check.
 Had you coded up an algorithm and this wasn't the case, you'd probably go look for a bug.

 ### Proof